jdillard/personal-site/source/_trips/2022-02-20-kendall-knob-ski-tour.md

 We finally got to [Kendall Knob #2](https://www.peakbagger.com/peak.aspx?pid=2116), but didn't tag the true high point.
-The view here over I-90 was pretty amazing, you almost forget you're so close to civilaization at times.
+The view here over I-90 was pretty amazing, you almost forget you're so close to civilization at times.

 ![Kendall Knob descent](/assets/images/trips/kendall-knob-tree-descent.jpg "Kendall Knob descent"){: .shadow-5.oversized}{: loading="lazy"} <small><i>Descending off Kendall Knob through the trees.</i></small>

 We discussed the plan for getting down through the trees, but it wasn't long before we unknowingly got off course.
-In the exciment of an open section we ended up following it too far right into steeper and denser trees.
+In the excitement of an open section we ended up following it too far right into steeper and denser trees.

 We decided to stick it out, and while charachter building, it wasn't exactly